TechnikEmpire/GQ/README.md

 # GQ
 CSS Selector Engine for Gumbo Parser

 Fork of https://github.com/lazytiger/gumbo-query.
-I opted to have this be an unofficial fork because ~~I intend on radically altering~~ radically altered the library in a way that ~~I don't expect the original repository to pull from~~ is irreconcilable with the original source.
+I opted to have this be an unofficial fork because I ~~intend on radically altering~~ have radically altered the library in a way that ~~I don't expect the original repository to pull from~~ is irreconcilable with the original source.

 ##Goals
  - Renaming objects and files and nesting them inside directories to avoid existing conflicts with Gumbo Parser during compilation and inclusion.